 Title and Organization:

-Kaleem Caire is the founder and chief executive officer of One City Schools, the operator of two preschools serving ages one through kindergarten that are focused on getting young children ready for school success.
-Prior to One City, Kaleem was the president & chief executive officer of the Urban League of Greater Madison in Madison, WI, and chair of the National Urban League’s Education Committee.
+Kaleem Caire is the founder and chief executive officer of One City Schools, the operator of an award winning independent preschool and public charter elementary school that are focused on getting young children ready for school success.
+Prior to One City, Kaleem was the president and chief executive officer of the Urban League of Greater Madison in Madison, WI, and chair of the National Urban League’s Education Committee.